0xDL01/B.A.S.H/README.md

 Scripts to automate

-#GHOST Timer -DemonLion Edition
+# 🕶️ Ghost Timer — DemonLion Edition

-**Ghost Timer**
-is a stealth-mode automation script that activates full system Tor rounting for a choosen time period(min or hrs), then disables it automatically.This is your personal cloak -built for cyber operatives, ethical hackers, and digital ghosts.
+**Ghost Timer** is a stealth-mode automation script that activates full-system Tor routing for a chosen time period (minutes or hours), then disables it automatically.
+This is your personal cloak — built for cyber operatives, ethical hackers, and digital ghosts
 ## 🔥 Why This Exists

 In high-stakes operations, staying cloaked **forever** isn't always necessary — sometimes, you need to vanish for **exactly 15 minutes**, complete your recon, then reappear clean.